 - Front/rear speaker level input harness

-Note that you’ll need a good amp wiring kit like those I recommend here to make installation a lot easier.
+Note that you’ll need a good amp wiring kit like in my amp kit buying guide to make your installation af

 It’s especially important to have good quality wire and the little bits and pieces that make the work much less of a hassle!